rocicorp/replicache/design.md

 # Constraints

 **Data size** A primary constraint is the size of user data.
-In fetching all user's data from the data layer during each pull, Replicache makes an explicit tradeoff of bandwidth for ease of implementation and integration.
+In fetching all a user's data from the data layer during each pull, Replicache makes an explicit tradeoff of bandwidth for ease of implementation and integration.
 For this reason we are initially limiting user data to 20MB per user and recommend the Diff Server be deployed as close to the data layer as possible (e.g., in the same Availability Zone).

 A second concern with data size is that it might be infeasible to complete large state update downloads on unreliable or slow connections.
 We can imagine a variety of potential solutions to this problem but for simplicity's sake we are punting on the problem for now.
 (The size constraint above helps here as well.)